Life goes on, long after the thrill of living is gone. John Mellencamp

 Scan_20200809_212140_001

 At KLAK, I was putting in about 35 hours a week and filled in for other DJs, including the most important shift: Morning Drive.
-For me, hosting the 6-10 a.m. show in a top twenty market was heady stuff — with an estimated audience of 70,000.
-Notably, the show’s regular Morning Drive DJ was pulling in some serious money, about $500 a week, a bit over $2,800 in 2023 dollars, and was soon on to WJJD in Chicago, making even more.
+For me, hosting the 6-10 a.m. show in a top twenty market was heady stuff, with an estimated audience of 70,000.
+Notably, the show’s regular Morning Drive DJ was pulling in some serious money, about $500 a week, a bit over $2,800 in 2025 dollars, and was soon on to WJJD in Chicago, making even more.
+(Great money, but if your ratings tank, you’re out the door.)

 Outside the station, I was a one-person advertising agency, did voice-overs for some major advertisers, and was a full-time student at DU.
 A performative documentary I narrated won a bronze medal at the New York Film Festival.
-In addition, I played Col Forsyth and the off-stage voices in Authur Kopit’s Indians (for graduate credit) at the DU theater, a play that ran for several weeks with good reviews.
+In addition, I played Col. Forsyth and the off-stage voices in Arthur Kopit’s Indians (for graduate credit) at the DU theater, a play that ran for several weeks and received good reviews.

 More top Country hits I was playing on 16AM KLAK: Torn Between Two Lovers–Mary MacGregor; Faster Horses–Tom T. Hal; Don’t The Girls Get Pretty At Closing Time–Mickley Gilley; You’ve Been Talking In Your Sleep–Crystal Gale; Mama’s Don’t Let Your Babies Grow Up To Be Cowboys–Waylon & Willie; Lucille–Kenny Rogers; You Light Up My Life–Debbie Boone; Snowbird–Anne Murray and Luckenbach, Texas–Waylon Jennings.

-The mid to late 70s was a great time to be in Colorado during its surge in popularity.
+The mid to late 70s were a great time to be in Colorado, as the state saw a surge in popularity.
 You may remember John Denver; he touted Colorado (think: Rocky Mountain High).
 People were flocking to the Mile-High City and the even higher Rocky Mountains to the west.

 I happened to be on-air (March 1976) when the news broke that Andy Williams’s wife (Claudine Longet) fired several .22 rounds into the belly of Olympic ski star Spider Sabich in an Aspen Ski Chalet bathroom.
 (He died in the ambulance on the way to the hospital.)
 Williams (Can’t Get Used To Losing You, Moon River) was an immensely popular singer who had his own TV show and Christmas special.